Abkhaz Autonomous Soviet Socialist Republic: Culture

-Language

 The Abkhaz language saw multiple changes in script during the Soviet era.
-Under korenizatsiia the Abkhaz were not considered one of the "advanced" peoples in the USSR, and thus saw an increased focus on their national language and cultural development.
-As part of these policies, the Abkhaz language script was Latinized in 1928, along with many other regional languages in the USSR, moving from the original Cyrillic-based script in the process.
+Under korenizatsiia the Abkhaz were considered as "culturally backward", and thus saw an increased focus on their national language and cultural development.
+As part of these policies, the Abkhaz language script was Latinized in 1928, along with many other regional languages in the USSR, moving from the original 19th-century Cyrillic-based script in the process.
 This policy was reversed in 1938, with Cyrillic replacing most of the Latin alphabets.
 Abkhaz was one of the few exceptions; along with Ossetian in the South Ossetian Autonomous Oblast (also of the Georgian SSR), it adopted a Georgian script, which lasted until 1953 when it reverted to Cyrillic (Ossetian did the same).